 You might be spending your resources on a feature that is not in fact significant.
 Once you get an idea of your least popular features, you will be able to decide if they are indeed necessary for your app, or if your resources would better be spent on a different one entirely.

-The users might want the access to a feature to be quicker, even if it is not the most popular function.
-Compare your answers to this question and design your menus and UIX according to the user input.
+The users might want access to a feature to be quicker, even if it is not the most popular function.
+Compare your answers to this question and design your user experience and menus according to the user input.

 App-store ratings are tricky.
 For starters, they are not entirely reliable as a review platform as people rate apps for non-obvious reasons.
 Negative experiences with an app tend to attract more ratings than positive ones.
 On the other hand, positive ratings are often not very objective.